zimicjs/zimic/README.md

   --no-prune
 ```

+##### `zimic typegen openapi` filtering

 You can also filter a subset of paths to generate types for.
+Combined with [pruning](#zimic-typegen-openapi-pruning),
-In conjunction with pruning, this is useful to reduce the
-size of the output file and only generate the types you need.
+this is useful to reduce the size of the output file and only generate the types you need.

 ```bash
 zimic typegen openapi ./schema.yaml \